markand/irccd/doc/src/api/module/Irccd.System/index.md

----
-module: Irccd.System
+# Module Irccd.System

-js: true
-summary: "System inspection."
----
+System inspection.

-## Usage
+# Usage

 Use this module if you want to inspect the system independently.

-## Functions
+# Functions

   - [env](Irccd.System.env.html)
   - [exec](Irccd.System.exec.html)